lishenglilab/Pancreatic-cancer-long-read-RNA-seq/README.md

-# Pancreatic-cancer-long-read-RNA-seq

-# Nanopore Sequencing Data Analysis Pipeline
+# Analysis of the Nanopore sequencing data pipeline for long RNA in pancreatic cancer

 This repository contains a series of scripts to process and analyze nanopore sequencing data.
 The pipeline follows a standard workflow from raw data quality control to downstream analysis.